House of Mehmandarovs: Wall murals

 The interiors of the Big Residential Building and the Family Mosque were decorated with murals by Ust Gambar Karabagi, reminding the ones in the palace of Sheki khans.
 During the Soviet time, the Museum of Shusha's History was located in the Small Residential Building.

 While painting the panels of the Small Room in the Mehmandarovs' house, Usta Gambar used a motif peculiar only to him and nowhere else repeated.
 In such an image, with a dominant repeating pattern, there is no traditional pillar division of panels into sectors.
 This rich composition depicts various birds sitting on the branches of plants.
 It resembles the murals on the second floor of the Sheki Khans' palace.
 The images in this panel, created using open tones, were placed on the bottom of the wall, so they are poorly preserved (compared to other murals in the room).

 The art critic N. Miklashevskaya, who studied the wall paintings of the house, claims that "although the frieze images that both in the Palace of the Sheki Khans and in the Mehmandarov's house were created under the direction of Ust Gambar, the images of the Mehmandarov's house turned out better.
 They harmonized more with the general images of the room."
 She also believes that the painting of the panel in Mehmandarov's house, in terms of the thoroughness of execution and subtlety of colours, is higher than the similar paintings in the hall of the first floor of the Sheki palace.
 Both in the Small Room and in the Hall, there are lancet-shaped fireplaces characteristic to Shusha, covered with flat pictorial ornaments.

-The main silver branches of the frieze of the Sheki Khans' palace are surrounded by realistically depicted flowers; a large amount of silver was used here, with the colours being lighter while the patterns in the are presented in darker colours.
+The main silver branches of the frieze of the Sheki Khans' palace are surrounded by realistically depicted flowers; a large amount of silver was used here, with the colours being lighter while the patterns in there are presented in darker colours.
 The patterns on the frieze are also repeated on the tympanum panels.